SnackChain/miniOled/README.md

 Oled.setHorizontalMode(); // (little) text can flow down whole display.

 A "page" (0-7) is a horizontal slice of display, 8 pixels deep.
 8 pages total.
-"Pattern is an 8bit pixel pattern to set which pixel lines to paint across a page.
+"Pattern" is an 8bit pixel pattern to set which pixel lines to paint across a page.
 X and Y are column / row cursor positions.
 In 8-pixel jumps!
 So X across is 0 - 15, Y down 0 - 7.

 Bignumbers can use X 0-12, Y 0-4, or they fall off the display.